Understanding the Four Goals of Misbehaviour:

 Tricky kid's unconscious thinking often goes something like this:

 I only matter when I'm:

 in charge, doing only what I want and challenging authority (Power)

 Delivering payback to those who've thwarted me (Revenge)

-Whatever theory of human motivation you subscribe to; one common idea has endured the decades: humans are hardwired to seek a sense of connection belonging within the social groups they exist in.
+Whatever theory of human motivation you subscribe to, one common idea has endured for decades: humans are hardwired to seek a sense of connection and belonging within their social groups.

-When we get our heads around the idea that many of the tricky behaviours we see from young people are related to discouragement and mistaken beliefs about ‘how I belong here’, a new world of possibilities opens up and we no longer take their tricky behaviours so personally.
+When we get our heads around the idea that many of the tricky behaviours we see from young people are related to discouragement and mistaken beliefs about 'how I belong here', a new world of possibilities opens up.
+We no longer take their tricky behaviours so personally.

-This fun and dynamic workshop teaches what the fathers if individual Psychology – Alfred Adler and Rudolph Driekurs first taught early in the last century.
+This fun and dynamic workshop teaches what the fathers of individual Psychology – Alfred Adler and Rudolph Driekurs, first taught early in the last century.

-We will look at the 4 goals of misbehaviour and the hidden beliefs and self-talk that lie beneath.
+We will look at the four goals of misbehaviour and the hidden beliefs and self-talk that lie beneath.
 Why do we need to know this?
-So our own responses to these trick misbehaviours don’t reinforce them – like they have so far!
-We only change the behaviour of young people by altering our own behaviour first - by responding in calm and clever ways.
+So our responses to these trick misbehaviours don't reinforce them – like they have so far!
+We only change the behaviour of young people by altering our behaviour first - by responding in calm and clever ways.